-- (i) any Index gains during the Term subject to the Trigger Rate, Cap, and/or Participation Rate, - (ii) the Index Dual Precision Strategy, any Index losses less than or equal to the 10%, 20%, or 30% Buffer, - (iii) either any Index losses greater than the 10%, 20%, or 30% Buffer, or any Index losses down to the -10% Floor (not applicable to the Index Protection Strategy with Trigger), and - (iv) the number of days until the Term End Date.
+- (i) any Index gains during the Term subject to the Trigger Rate, Cap, and/or Participation Rate, - (ii) the Index Dual Precision Strategy, any Index losses less than or equal to the 10% Buffer, - (iii) any Index losses greater than the 10%, 20%, or 30% Buffer, and - (iv) the number of days until the Term End Date.

-The Daily Adjustment formula has two primary components, (i) the change in Proxy Value, and (ii) accumulated proxy interest, which are added together and then multiplied by the Index Option Base.
-We designed the Daily Adjustment to estimate the present value of positive or negative Performance Credits on the Term End Date taking into account any applicable Buffer, Floor, Trigger Rate, Cap, and/or Participation Rate.
+The Daily Adjustment formula has two primary components, (i) the change in Proxy Value and (ii) accumulated proxy interest, which are added together and then multiplied by the Index Option Base.
+We designed the Daily Adjustment to estimate the present value of positive or negative Performance Credits on the Term End Date taking into account any applicable Buffer, Trigger Rate, Cap, and/or Participation Rate.
 You should note that even if your selected Index(es) experience positive growth, the Daily Adjustments may be negative because of other market conditions, such as the expected volatility of Index Values and interest rates.
-Therefore, the Daily Adjustment could result in a loss beyond the protection of the Buffer or Floor.
+Therefore, the Daily Adjustment could result in a loss beyond the protection of the Buffer.
 The Daily Adjustment for Index Options with a Term length of more than 1 year may be more negatively impacted by changes in the expected volatility of Index Values than 1-year Term Index Options due to the difference in Term length.
 Also, the risk of a negative Daily Adjustment is generally greater for Index Options with a Term length of more than 1 year than for 1-year Term Index Options with the same Buffer because the Buffer is exposed to a longer time period.
-The impact of the Cap, Trigger Rate, and Buffer on the Daily Adjustment for a 1-year Term Index Option is usually greater than it is for a 3-year or 6-year Term Index Option because we apply the Cap, Trigger Rate, and Buffer for the entire Term length, and the Term length is shorter for a 1-year Term.
-The Daily Adjustment for the Index Protection Strategy with Trigger cannot be negative.
+The impact of the Cap and Buffer on the Daily Adjustment for a 1-year Term Index Option is greater than it is for a 3-year or 6-year Term Index Option because we apply the Cap and Buffer for the entire Term length, and the Term length is shorter for a 1-year Term.